Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with non-reciprocal damping

 \section{Lattice with non-reciprocal damping}

-This section considers a system with reciprocal stiffness ($\alpha=0$) and non-reciprocal intersite damping.
+This section considers a system with reciprocal stiffness ($\alpha=0$) and non-reciprocal intersite damping {as shown in Fig.~\ref{fig:responseFig2}a}.
 The damping in the forward direction is taken to be $c_f = c(1 + \beta)$, while in the backward direction it is $c_b = c(1 - \beta)$, where $\beta \in [-1, 1]$.
 The governing equation of motion for this model, ignoring onsite damping, is

 The resulting dispersion relation can be expressed as

 The real and imaginary parts are given by

 where